ozielalves/Bares/README.md

 ## Introduction

-This programming project implements the BARES, Basic ARithmetic Expression Evaluator based on Stacks.
+This programming project implements the BARES, Basic Arithmetic Expression Evaluator based on Stacks.

 We introduce a few simplifications on the input so we may focus only on the algorithms itself.
 They are: the arithmetic expressions must only accept one-digit operands, and; all expressions are considered syntactically correct.